heaton84/NTPServer/README.md

 1. `refTime`: The reference time (i.e. the time as parsed from the GPS receiver)
 2. `refTimeMillis`: The processor time (i.e. a snapshot of `millis()`) that the reference time was taken at.

-The more often this is set, the more accurate the server will be.
+The more often the reference time is set from an external source, the more accurate the server will be.
 In the case of a GPS time server, you should capture `refTimeMillis` at the rising edge of the PPS signal, then call `setReferenceTime` once the serial time data has been decoded.

 #### void setReferenceTime(struct tm refTime)

 Sets the reference time, taking the current value of millis() for convenience (note: this method is not as accurate).

-## NTP Configuration
+# NTP Configuration

 #### setStratum(char stratum)